datasetu/software-engineering/git_steps.rst

 The branching model - Demystified
 ---------------------------------

-The core idea is egregiously simple: Every collaborator works on their own fork of the main repository.
+The core idea is simple: Every collaborator works on their own fork of the main repository.
 They create branches in their forks to develop their feature and once ready, create a pull reuqest in the main repository.
 After all the tests pass and the maintainer reviews it, the branch is merged into the master branch of the main repository.

 This is by no means a new kind of workflow, this is exactly how contributions have been made to open-source projects for decades now.
 This guide simply aims to demystify this process.
 To illustrate this workflow, say that Bob and would like to contribute to Alice's repo called ``awesome-tools``